Back

 I quickly reached an astonishing (for the time) 50K unique visitors per day.
 More than the traffic of some worldwide news sites!

-Even to this day, years after my last post, about 2000 people still visit it every week.
+Even to this day, years after my last post, roughly ~2000 people still visit it every week.

 And, of course, this didn't go unnoticed.